w3scout/w3s_li_crm/README.md

-Contao CRM
+Liplex CRM
 ==========

-The contao Customer Relationship Management (CRM) module enables you to manage customers, products, services, invoices, timekeeping, tasks and alike in a Contao system.
+The Liplex CRM (Customer Relationship Management) module enables you to manage customers, products, services, invoices, timekeeping and tasks directly in your Contao system.

 Installation
 ------------